aokazu/cakephp4-soft-delete/README.md

-# CakeSoftDelete plugin for CakePHP 4.x
+# CakeSoftDelete plugin for Cakephp4.* (Upgrade for CakePHP2's SoftDeletableBehavior)

 ## Fork

-This repo is forked from not maintained [pgbi/cakephp3-soft-delete](https://github.com/PGBI/cakephp3-soft-delete) and updated to avoid deprecated code in CakePHP >=4.0
+This repo is forked from not maintained [salines/cakephp4-soft-delete](https://github.com/salines/cakephp4-soft-delete) and updated to avoid deprecated code in CakePHP >=4.0

 ## Purpose

 This Cakephp plugin enables you to make your models soft deletable.
 When soft deleting an entity, it is not actually removed from your database.
-Instead, a `deleted` timestamp is set on the record.
+Instead, a `deleted` int2 is set 1 on the record.
+AND a `deleted_date` timestamp as string is set on the record.(`deleted_date` Default ='0')

 ## Requirements

-This plugins has been developed for cakephp >=4.0 and PHP >=7.2
+This Trait has been developed for cakephp >=4.0 and PHP >=8.0

 ## Installation